espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Diehard.md

 # Diehard
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 It takes more to kill you than most.
-You die from the [[Dying]] condition at dying 5, rather than dying 4.
+You die from the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dying]] condition at dying 5, rather than dying 4.